New Kadampa Tradition: Dorje Shugden

 According to the NKT, Dorje Shugden worship is "the very essence of the New Kadampa Tradition", and the protector is presented as the deity most able to help practitioners.
-The NTK's The Heart Jewel and Wishfulfilling Jewel sādhanas, as compiled by Kelsang Gyatso, incorporate elements of the Dorje Shugden sādhana.
+The NTK's The Heart Jewel and Wishfulfilling Jewel sādhanās, as compiled by Kelsang Gyatso, incorporate elements of the Dorje Shugden sādhanā.
 Dorje Shugden may also have influenced Geshe Kelsang's teaching that practitioners cannot mix with other traditions, a view which has been criticised by other Buddhists and led to Kelsang Gyatso's expulsion from Sera Je Monastery and its revocation of his geshe degree.
 The Western Shugden Society, which received backing from the Chinese government to criticise the Dalai Lama, describes Kelsang Gyatso was the final teacher in the Dorje Shugden spiritual lineage.

 Kadampa Buddhism

 According to the NKT-IKBU, it is Tibetan in its antecedents, and follows the teachings of the historic "old" Kadampa school and the "New Kadam" Tradition of Je Tsongkhapa, the latter of which became the Gelug school of Tibetan Buddhism.
 The NKT consider Kelsang Gyatso the one who "is primarily responsible for the worldwide revival of Kadampa Buddhism in our time".

 The NKT has been criticised for the lack of clarity regarding its lineage, and especially the use of the name Kadampa.
 Both Buddhists and non-Buddhists have described the NKT as "a breakaway sect or cult" of the Gelug school, rather than the older Kadampa tradition of Atisha, as the NKT often suggests.
 Followers of the NKT refer to themselves as Kadampa Buddhists, the temples of the New Kadampa Tradition are referred to as Kadampa Buddhist Temples, and more recently, NKT teachers are named Kadampa teachers.
 Additionally, the Dharma centres of the New Kadampa Tradition are called Kadampa Buddhist Centres.

 Bluck says there remains an apparent contradiction between claiming a pure Tibetan lineage and separating completely from contemporary Tibetan tradition.
 While the NKT strongly emphasises its unbroken "lineage" to the Kadampa tradition, it has no Tibetan followers and claims to stand outside current Tibetan Buddhism.

 In 1998, Kelsang Gyatso stated in an interview:

 We are pure Gelugpas.
 The name Gelugpa doesn't matter, but we believe we are following the pure tradition of Je Tsongkhapa.
 We are studying and practicing Lama Tsongkhapa's teachings and taking as our example what the ancient Kadampa lamas and geshes did.
 All the books that I have written are commentaries on Lama Tsongkhapa's teachings.
 We try our best to follow the example of the ancient Kadampa Tradition and use the name Kadampa to remind people to practice purely.